AmericanCouncils/login-convenience-bundle/README.md

   name of the class here.
 You should derive it from `Entity\AbstractEntityUser` or `Document\AbstractDocumentUser`, depending on which `db_driver` setting you are using.

+* `api_keys`: An optional hash map from user email addresses to API keys.
+  If supplied, then clients can use an "Authorization: Key foobar" header to directly access your app as the given user with key "foobar", without having to go through the full OpenID-authentication and session-creation process.